mnieber/gen/titan/api_pkg/docs/developers-manual.rst

 =========

 The information about mutations also comes from the spec file, e.g. `the save-person:mutation /receives a person:item`).
-Mutations can also return items and item~lists, e.g. `the save-person:mutation /returns a person:item`.
+Mutations can return items and item~lists, e.g. `the save-person:mutation /returns a person:item`.
 To declare a mutation that receives and returns the same item~type, then you can use the verb `posts`, e.g. `the save-person:mutation /posts a person:item`.